ORAZI: Career

-Other paintings - Charge des Carabiniers (Police on horseback charge at protesters), of 1949, Bagarre à la sortie de l'usine (Scuffle outside the factory), of 1950 L'enfant blessé (The injured child) of 1951- represented workers' riots so frequent in Europe at that time.
-In the same period, ORAZI depicted a series of paintings inspired by Roberto Rossellini's film Roma Città Aperta (Rome, Open City), about the last days of Nazi occupation of Rome, a masterpiece considered the Manifesto of Neo-realism: ORAZI's large composition Rome Ville Ouverte - which portrayed the confrontation between Rome population and the Nazis during the liberation days - was exhibited at the Salon de Mai of 1950.
-Furthermore, through his tempera L'Exode, very appreciated by the art critics and the press, The Exodus, ORAZI depicted a long convoy of refugees fleeing Nazi invasion: it was exhibited in Paris at the Salon d'Automne of 1952.
+In his tempera L'Exode he depicted a long convoy of refugees fleeing Nazi invasion: it was exhibited in Paris at the Salon d'Automne of 1952.

-Amongst the paintings of the Peinture du Mouvement, the series dedicated to Circus characters (clowns, horsewomen, riders, athletes, ballet dancers) was very appreciated by the critics: those paintings were exhibited, in Paris, at the Salon de Mai in 1952 and 1953, at the Salon d'Automne and at the Deuxième Biennale de Menton in 1953, at ORAZI's solo exhibition held at the Parisian art gallery 'Galerie Marcel Bernheim' in 1954.
+The paintings of the Peinture du Mouvement, a series dedicated to Circus characters (clowns, horsewomen, riders, athletes, ballet dancers), were exhibited in Paris, at the Salon de Mai in 1952 and 1953, at the Salon d'Automne and at the Deuxième Biennale de Menton in 1953, at ORAZI's solo exhibition held at the Parisian art gallery 'Galerie Marcel Bernheim' in 1954.

-In the style of the Peinture du Mouvement there were also paintings, dated from 1948 to 1954, representing the life of peasants.
-In particular, in the series called Peintures sur la Barbagia (Paintings on Barbagia), or Cycle de la Sardaigne (Paintings on Sardinia) ORAZI depicted people, customs, traditions, and landscapes of Barbagia - which at that time was a remote area of Sardinia, the insular region of Italy - where he spent several months in 1953 to find wild nature and old, preserved villages with their inhabitants: twenty-five of those paintings were exhibited, in 1954, at his solo exhibition at the Parisian art gallery 'Marcel Bernheim'; two were presented at the Salon d'Automne of 1954.
-Even before those exhibitions, this series of paintings had been appreciated by critics and made known by the press.
-Today, many paintings on Barbagia are kept by the municipality of Gavoi, to be exhibited in the local museum.

 Moreover, he painted a series of large compositions representing Historic Battles (and also officers on horseback, Dragoons and Carabinieri): some of them were exhibited at the Salon de Mai of 1955 and 1956, at the Salon des Indépendants of 1957, in Paris, and at the Milanese art gallery 'L'Annunciata' in 1959.

 In 1954, the editorial staff of the journal Les Lettres Françaises proposed to ORAZI illustrating the short-story titled The Story of a Soldier Who Brought a Cannon Home, written by the journalist and novelist Italo Calvino.